Heisenberg-Limited Quantum Lidar for Joint Range and Velocity Estimation

 {\em Practical considerations of energy constraint.---} In the above comparison, we have set the total energy to be a resource constraint for a fair theoretical comparison.
 However, in practice, laser lidars can easily adopt a power on the order of 10 watts, which corresponds to $N_{\text{coh}}=10^7$ per mode at $1550$nm and $10$THz bandwidth; while squeezed vacuum sources generally have photon number $<10^3$.
 Indeed, a practical lidar scenario is not constrained by total power---squeezing power and laser power (displacement) are constrained on their own due to device, which is the case in recent experiments~\cite{xia2020} and adopted in theory works~\cite{shi2023dualcomb}.
-Therefore, we consider in Appendix~\ref{app:displacementdominant} a case where $N_{\text{coh}} \gg N_{\text{sq}}$.
-In this case and when $N_{\text{sq}}\gg \kappa/(1-\kappa)$, we identify a constant advantage from squeezing, and the advantage is affected by loss in similar manner as the squeezing variance $\kappa e^{-2r}+(1-\kappa)$ is increased by a decreasing transmissivity $\kappa<1$.
+Therefore, we consider in SM~\ref{app:displacementdominant} a case where $N_{\text{coh}} \gg N_{\text{sq}}$.
+In this case and when $N_{\text{sq}}\gg \kappa/(1-\kappa)$, we identify a constant advantage from squeezing, and the advantage is affected by loss in similar manner as the squeezing variance $(\kappa e^{-2r}+(1-\kappa))/2$ is increased by a decreasing transmissivity $\kappa<1$.
+We observe a similar loss behaviour in Fig.~\ref{fig:plot} b).
+In the ideal case $\kappa = 1$, we obtain an enhancing factor of $e^{-2r}$ for each parameter.
+Current technology can achieve $r\simeq 1$ \cite{presutti}, and thus one could optimistically expect an advantage of $F^{-1}_{\text{C,het} \, \tau \tau} F^{-1}_{\text{C,het} \, \omega \omega}/F^{-1}_{\hphantom{-1}\tau\tau}F^{-1}_{\hphantom{-1}\omega\omega} \simeq 50$.

 {\em Conclusion.---} In conclusion, we have proven that the Heisenberg limit is simultaneously attainable for the estimation of the range and velocity of a moving target with an experimentally feasible pulse of displaced squeezed states and homodyne detection.
 In the presence of loss, the quantum lidar always performs better than the best-known classical lidar, and obtains significant quantum advantage for round-trip transmissivities above $50\%$.
 The quantum advantage persists even in practical scenarios where quantum engineering is applied on top of a strong coherent state with power in watts.
 This represents a notable step forward in the field, given that earlier protocols relied on experimentally complex states and/or measurement, and forfeit their quantum advantage with the loss of just one photon.